Slashcash/vgcspreader/README.md

 Choice Specs
 All the damage reduction berries (es: Payapa Berry)

-Other than items which do not affect damage calculation like Eject Button.
+Items which do not affect damage calculation like Eject Button are normally supported.

 All the damaging moves are supported, moves with secondary effects are generally not supported with the exception of: